 While deadstock is a great option for us at the moment, it does mean that we have no control over how the fabric is produced.
 Our goal is to transition to 100% natural materials and a completely transparent supply chain.

-We’re very proud to say that all Project Bowman items are produced locally in Brunswick, Melbourne.
+We’re very proud to say that all Project Bowman items are produced locally in in Melbourne.

-Our manufacturer, CGT Australia, is ethically accredited.
-This means that all workers are being paid in accordance to Australian standards, receive all their legal minimum entitlements and work in safe conditions.
-We regularly visit the warehouse and are able to have a connection to everyone that makes our clothes.
+Both our manufacturers are family owned and ethically run.
+This means that all workers are being paid in accordance to Australian standards, receive all their legal entitlements (e.g. superannuation) and have access to safe and secure working conditions.
+We regularly visit the warehouses and are able to have a connection to everyone that makes our clothes.